Toxic oil syndrome: Alternative theory

-Dr. Antonio Muro, director of the Del Rey Hospital, was one of the first professionals to question the government's version that the avalanche of cases that were collapsing hospitals was due to the bacteria Mycoplasma Pneumoniae.
-On December 16, 1984, a cover of the magazine 'Cambio 16' accused the pharmaceutical company Bayer of having caused the toxic syndrome crisis through the use of organophosphate pesticides through tomatoes sold in street markets.
+Antonio Muro, director of the Del Rey Hospital, was one of the first professionals to question the government's version that the avalanche of cases that were collapsing hospitals was due to the bacteria Mycoplasma pneumoniae.
+On 16 December 1984, a cover of the magazine 'Cambio 16' accused the pharmaceutical company Bayer of having caused the toxic syndrome crisis through the use of organophosphate pesticides through tomatoes sold in street markets.
 This further fueled the number of alternative theories about the outbreak, coupled with statements from some of the affected relatives who claimed that the sick had never consumed the toxic rapeseed oil.
 These theories often claim that the USAF in Torrejón de Ardoz was involved in the origin of the epidemic.

-In October 2011, coroner Luis Frontela stated in an interview with the newspaper ABC that, when informing Professor Vetorazi, secretary of the World Health Organization, that the toxic syndrome was not due to rapeseed oil, but to the ingestion of pesticides (a hypothesis that the aforementioned forensic doctor always maintained against the official version that arose from the judicial process) and according to Luis Frontela, the secretary had replied that "they already knew about it".
-Frontela himself tried to replicate the disease in monkeys with both pesticides and rapeseed oil, but without results in both scenarios, due to the different digestive and immunological systems of humans and the other primates.
+In October 2011, coroner Luis Frontela stated in an interview with the newspaper ABC that, according to him, when informing Professor Vetorazi, secretary of the World Health Organization, that the toxic syndrome was not due to rapeseed oil, but to the ingestion of pesticides (a hypothesis that the aforementioned forensic doctor always maintained against the official version that arose from the judicial process) and according to Luis Frontela, the secretary had replied that "they already knew about it".
+Frontela tried to replicate the disease in monkeys with both pesticides and rapeseed oil, but without results in both scenarios, due to the different digestive and immunological systems of humans and the other primates.
 Because of this, experimental studies performed in a variety of laboratory animals failed to reproduce the symptoms of human TOS.

 However, multiple studies have confirmed the causal relationship between rapeseed oil and the aforementioned mass poisoning.